voxdotdev/pshellintro/README.md

     - Use flags to target either the verb or the noun in the command you want.
     - The flag you specify expects a value that's a string.
     - You can add pattern-matching characters to that string to ensure you express that.
-        - Example: A flag's value should start or end with a certain string.
+        - A flag's value should start or end with a certain string.

     `Get-Command -Noun a-noun*`
     - `-Noun` flag targets the part of the command name that's related to the noun.
         - It targets everything after the hyphen.